gothicmuppet/action_taimanin/index.md

     - Second option, you can buy characters.
 Each character you add to your roster adds 5 AP each.

 9. End

+# Goals for website
+- Share my knowledge in that it may help the reader